 The warmest months are June, July, and August with average temps in the upper 80s.
 And since the lake is near the Ohio River, it can be quite humid.

 If swimming or water-based recreation is on your agenda, summer is the time for you to visit.
 Average water temps during the summer can range from 77-82 degrees.

 Fall welcomes crisp air and colorful leaves.
 The marina offers wine cruises on the lake for unspoiled views of the fall foliage.

-Winter is frigid yet mild for Midwestern standards.
+Winter is frigid yet mild by Midwestern standards.
 At Paoli Peaks, adventurers can take advantage of the hills by skiing, tubing, or snowboarding.

 Unique Lodging Options

 Patoka Lake Cabins